maciej-ka/learning-notes/docker.md

 every application should be exposed
 by it's own Service

+As typically multiple instances of pods are started
+a load balancer is needed to connect incomming user requests
+to a specific pod

 #### way to make service accessible
 using Node Port
 its a Service type with port forwarding